vicenteicc2008/LGOptimusL3Pkg/README.md

-# EDK2 UEFI Firmware For QSD8250
+# EDK2 UEFI Firmware For HTC HD2
-Attempt to create a normal EDK2 for QSD8250.
+Attempt to create a normal EDK2 for HTC HD2.

 ## Status
-Untested
+Boots to EFI Shell

 ## To-Do
-Get to load Windows /s
+Get to load ReactOS /s

+## Credits
+ - sonic011gamer for creating msm8909Pkg
+ - imbushuo for creating PrimeG2Pkg and also for the framebuffer patch
+ - winocm for the iPhone4Pkg